rbardai12/Shipper/README.md

 # Shipper

-# Usage
+# Information
 The Shipper program allows the user to pass in a package tracking number to the program.
 From there, the program will automatically open the default web browswer to give the user a quick display of the package's status.
-Shipper allows users to track packages with the click of a button and reeduces the user's need to look up infromation manually.
+Shipper allows users to track packages with the click of a button and reduces the user's need to look up information manually.

 # Requirements
 Python must be downloaded